 JP MSc PGDipLaw SIRM

-Christian is NARU’s Compliance Officer responsible for service specifications and standards.
-Before joining the NHS he worked as a News Editor for the Guardian Media Group.
+Before joining the NHS he worked as News Editor for the Guardian Media Group.
 He subsequently became a Broadcast Producer with placements in South Africa, New York and Los Angeles.
-Christian joined the NHS in 1999 and spent 10 years delivering emergency care as an Ambulance Paramedic in Bristol becoming First Response Manager and Divisional Commander.
+Christian joined the NHS in 1999 and spent 10 years delivering emergency care as an Ambulance Paramedic in Bristol becoming First Response Manager and then Divisional Commander.

-He went on to develop his NHS management and commissioning experience working as Resilience Manager for the South West Strategic Health Authority.
-He has successfully delivered a range of capital projects including a £5 million construction and the implementation of a new NHS service to provide care within high-risk environments for which he received a Commendation.
+He went on to develop his NHS Management and commissioning experience working as Resilience Manager for the South West Strategic Health Authority.
+He has successfully delivered a range a capital projects including a £5 million construction and the implementation of new NHS service lines, including the introduction of Hazardous Area Response Teams for which he received a Commendation.
 He has managed NHS resources during a number of major incidents and in 2015 he was seconded by NHS England to support the Cross-Government Ebola Programme.

-Christian is undertaking further professional development to qualify as a lawyer with a view to increasing his contribution to NHS governance.
-He lives in the Cotswolds with his wife Natalie and their two sons.
+He lives in the Cotswolds with this wife, Natalie and their two sons.
 Christian also serves his local community as a Magistrate sitting on the Wiltshire Bench.